COVID-19 Vaccine FAQs

 A: No, there is not a cost for the vaccine.
 However, you will enter your insurance or Medicare information during the scheduling process, as insurance or Medicare will be billed an administration fee.
 If you do not have insurance, the Health Resources and Services Administration, a government organization, will be billed for your administration fee.

 Q. Is the vaccine safe?

 A: Like all vaccines, COVID-19 vaccines must go through a rigorous and multi-step testing and approval process before they can be used.
-To get an Emergency Use Authorization, developers of a vaccine must provide a large amount of data on its safety and effectiveness to meet the rigorous standards set by the FDA.
-Even after a vaccine is authorized for use, there are safety monitoring systems in place by the CDC and FDA to allow for continued monitoring of the safety of the vaccine.
+Developers of a vaccine must provide a large amount of data on its safety and effectiveness to meet the rigorous standards set by the FDA.
+There are also ongoing safety monitoring systems in place by the CDC and FDA to allow for continued monitoring of the vaccine.

 Q. What are the side effects?

 A: Side effects that have been reported for the COVID-19 vaccines are like those of other vaccines including joint pain, muscle pain, fatigue, fever greater than 100.4, chills and headache.
 But remember, side effects appear to be a good indication of a healthy immune response to fight the virus.
 Learn more about potential side effects.

 Q. Are there any health-related issues that may impact my ability to get a vaccine?

 A: Prior to scheduling your appointment, please discuss with your personal healthcare provider if you: